Terms and Conditions

 DIRECT CLAIMS UNDER PET INSURANCE

-As an additional service and entirely at our discretion we may be able to arrange for your insurance company to pay your bill to the practice directly.
+As an additional service and entirely at our discretion we may be able to arrange for your insurance company to pay billls over £300 to the practice directly.
 If you wish to use this service, please discuss it with us before treatment commences.
 The following terms apply:

 - The account remains your responsibility.
 If we agree to claim your fees direct from your insurance company it is on the understanding that the claim is straightforward and not disputed.
 We reserve the right to ask for full payment of the outstanding balance at any time.

-- We must examine the current year’s policy documentation to determine excesses, levels of cover and possible exclusions from the insurance cover.
+- We must examine the current year’s policy documentation to determine excesses, levels of cover and possible exclusions from the insurance cover prior to treatment.

-- Payment of the expected excess and any excluded charges should be made before treatment commences.
+- Payment of the expected excess, co-payment, administration fees and any excluded charges should be made before treatment commences.
 If the excess is unknown you will be asked to pay £100 deposit and the balance to be paid once calculated.
 If the event that you have paid too much, a refund will be issued.

 - You must provide us with a claim form at the start of treatment, with all relevant sections completed by yourself.